The cheapest architecture is the one you understand well enough to push.

 A dedicated I/O task must be ruthlessly focused on I/O. Offloading CPU-bound work to an I/O task can inadvertently re-serialize your application logic and become a new bottleneck.

-The work of generating codes is CPU-bound and perfectly parallelizable.
-The web handlers, running in parallel on Tokio’s multi-threaded runtime, are the ideal place for this.
-The writer task is I/O-bound and must be dedicated to that alone.
+Code generation is CPU-bound and parallelizable.
+The web handlers are the right place for it.
+The writer task is I/O-bound and must stay focused.

 pub async fn device_code(